yashwantram97/ERA-V4-Mini-Capstone/configs/README.md

 - **Rule of thumb:** Use the largest batch size that fits in GPU memory
 - Start with suggested values and monitor GPU memory usage
 - Larger batch sizes = faster training but may affect convergence
-- Use dynamic batch sizing with progressive resizing for efficiency
+- Monitor GPU memory usage to optimize batch size

 ### Number of Workers
 - **Rule of thumb:** 2-4 workers per GPU